Recommended For Hysterectomy

-Hysterectomy surgery is recommended for women suffering from one or more of the following health problems:
+Hysterectomy surgery is prescribed for women experiencing one or more of the following medical problems:

-● Uterine fibrosis which can cause bleeding, pain or other health problems
+● Uterine fibrosis which can show bleeding, pain or other medical problems

 ● Uterine prolapsed – sliding of the uterus into the vaginal canal